 If you had to pick one medical indication or element associated with aging to go after, says Matt Kaerberlein, an expert in the biology of aging at the University of Washington, “osteoarthritis is a great place to be.
 It’s a specific indication, but it’s a indication that could have a huge impact of quality of life for a lot of people.”

-David expects Unity to test its first drug, for osteoarthritis of the knee, in humans within 18 months.
 Other symptoms of aging could also be solved with Unity’s approach: David estimates that drugs targeting the senescent cells that play a role in glaucoma and age-related macular degeneration in the eye are about three to six months behind the osteoarthritis therapy.
 Unity is also developing treatments for atherosclerosis.

 There are concerns about side effects.
 For one, senescent cells also play a role in preventing cancer: cells can go into senescence to avoid become cancerous, acting as a sort of cancer emergency brake.
 David says the key is to make sure that Unity’s drugs don’t “screw with the emergency brake.”
 In other words, the company’s therapies must avoid preventing cells from becoming senescent, and rather just eliminate them once they’ve gone down that path.